Tasmanian’s have been farming salmon and ocean trout in Macquarie Harbour for 38-years

 • Organic inputs from salmon farming.

-For our part, the salmon industry has announced a partnership with the Australian Government’s Fisheries Research & Development Corporation (FRDC), in a major initiative beginning this summer to stimulate DO levels in Macquarie Harbour.
+For our part, the salmon industry has announced a partnership with the Australian Government’s Fisheries Research & Development Corporation (FRDC), in a major initiative to stimulate DO levels in Macquarie Harbour.

-This technology is used in marine environments throughout the world, but this is the first time it will be used in Tasmania for environmental and conservation outcomes.
+This technology is widely used in marine environments throughout the world to manage natural oxygen levels, but this is the first time it will be used in Tasmania for environmental and conservation outcomes.

 Our goal is to trial the technology for 18-months, commencing this 2023/24 summer, with three clear objectives: